yourbasic/api/README.md

 Even though API design is as much an art as a science, there still are some fundamental rules that you should be aware of.
-Rules that will costly you dearly if you break them.
+Rules that will cost you dearly if you break them.
 Enough so that they deserve to be known as **The 5 Commandments**.